junksamiad/template-sender-engine/hld/test-environment-config.md

 # Test Environment Configuration

 ## Overview
-This document outlines all test accounts, credentials, and configurations needed for local and AWS testing during implementation.
-The AI agent will reference this document when setting up test environments.
+This document outlines all test accounts, credentials, and configurations needed for local testing during implementation.
+The AI agent will reference this document when setting up the local test environment.

 ## Required Test Accounts